Nederlandse versie

 Lions, leopards, and cheetahs usually avoid hunting waterbucks, quite literally turning up their noses at them

 With unabashed enthusiasm, William bends over an elephant dung pile beside the path.
 An elephant spends about fifteen hours a day feeding, consuming up to 250 kilograms of vegetation – grass, branches, leaves, bark.
-About forty percent of that intake is quickly expelled through its droppings – around fourteen times a day, William emphasizes.
+About forty percent of that intake is quickly expelled through its droppings – around fourteen times a day, William emphasises.
 Elephants play a crucial role in dispersing seeds from trees and plants.

 D:\DataFoto\Foto's - Reizen\2009-07-10 Kenia - Tanzania\02 MountKenia\Best Of\KETA0635y.jpg